 Instructions

-- If it has been a while since you fed your starter, then you will need to feed it 8 hours before baking to ensure it is at least doubling in size, which means it is strong enough to make the bread rise.
-If you have been feeding your starter regularly, you can use it straight from the fridge as long as it has been fed within 7 days, however leave it on the counter for about an hour before making your dough.
+- If it has been a while since you fed your starter, then you will need to feed it 8 hours before baking to ensure it has at least doubling in size, which means it is strong enough to make the bread rise.
+If you have been feeding your starter regularly, you can use it straight from the fridge as long as it has been fed within 7 days.

 - Measure a heaping 1/3 cup of the starter in a dry measuring cup.
 It will be quite sticky.
 Add the starter to the water, after a couple of seconds it should float, which means your starter is strong and active.